tarantool/ansible-cartridge/doc/topology.md

 To do it, you should add the option to `cartridge_defaults` or to `config` section of instances from the replicasets that include instances with new URIs.

+So, after changing advertise URIs and `replication_connect_quorum` options in configuration files, you should run `configure_instance` and `restart_instance` steps to apply changes (`replication_connect_quorum` can be changed without restarting, but to change advertise URI you should restart instance).

-After changing replication connect quorum, you can run `edit_topology` step to change URIs.
+After changing replication connect quorum and advertise URIs, you can run `edit_topology` step to change URIs in cluster-wide config.

+Now you can reset replication connect quorum to default value.

 Example of playbook for URIs changing: